Hi, I’m Joanie. I’m a writer based in Liverpool, UK.

 I spent four years studying Ayurveda in the UK and India.
 The Ayurvedic approach to cooking and living – using fresh local ingredients, using the full range of tastes in a meal to create balance and staying close to the cycles of nature inform not just how I eat, but also how I live.
 The name of this little space on the internet – Autumn to Summer – aims to reflect this approach.

 In a previous life, I was a theatre designer.
 I made work for theatre and dance companies for both site specific and venue based productions and also made site based work with an artist collective.
-My love for culture has never left and at weekends, you can find me in a gallery or a theatre somewhere in London.
+My love for culture has never left and at weekends, you can find me in a gallery somewhere in Liverpool.

 GET IN TOUCH

-If you'd like to commission me for a piece, develop a recipe or collaborate on a project, I'd love to hear from your.
+I'd love to hear from you.
 Open the form to get in touch.